Training and Support

 How will this affect faculty, staff, and students?

-Our students, staff, and faculty will continue to use our current systems until we implement Workday.
-Once we go live with Workday, many staff and faculty will have new software to make their jobs more efficient.
+Once we completely transition to Workday, many staff and faculty will have new software to make their jobs more efficient.
 Students will have a more user-friendly system for registering for courses, planning their education, and more.
-Training and support resources will be provided to students and employees ahead of the launch of the new system.
-Check our project timeline

 Why did Langara choose Workday?